gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 ## Alternative Setup Using the `gardener-operator` Local Setup

 Alternatively, you can deploy the registry-cache extension in the `gardener-operator` local setup.
-To do this, make sure you are have a running local setup based on [Alternative Way to Set Up Garden and Seed Leveraging `gardener-operator`](https://github.com/gardener/gardener/blob/master/docs/deployment/getting_started_locally.md#alternative-way-to-set-up-garden-and-seed-leveraging-gardener-operator).
-The `KUBECONFIG` environment variable should target the operator local KinD cluster (i.e. `<path_to_gardener_project>/dev-setup/kubeconfigs/runtime/kubeconfig`).
+To do this, make sure you are have a running local setup based on [Alternative Way to Set Up Garden and Seed Leveraging `gardener-operator`](https://github.com/gardener/gardener/blob/v1.140.0/docs/deployment/getting_started_locally.md#alternative-way-to-set-up-garden-and-seed-leveraging-gardener-operator).

 #### Creating the registry-cache `Extension.operator.gardener.cloud` resource: